Meaning:

 Similar Example:

-- My muscles are sore from working out yesterday.
-I haven’t exercised in a long time, so this is about what I expected.
+• My muscles are sore from working out yesterday, but that is about what I expected since I haven’t exercised in a such a long time.